NotAShelf/NotAShelf/templates/README-1.md

 <!-- The "overrated" section every bio really needs -->

 - 📅 Programming since 2018
-- ⛵ Working as a Sailmaker
+- ⛵ Professional Sailor
-- 🏫 Part-time IR/POLS instructor, forever student
+- 🏫 Part-time Political Scientist and lecturer, forever student
 - 🖥️ NixOS / Hyprland / Neovim
-- 👨 Despite its shortcomings, Go is my _go-to_ language (pun fully intended)
+- 👨 Despite its shortcomings, Go is my _go-to_ language (pun _fully_ intended)
-- 🌐 Frontend via React/NextJS used to be my primary stack.
-Now I focus more on backend applications and System Administration.
+- 🌐 Frontend via React/NextJS used to be my primary stack, now I focus on backend applications, applications security and system administration.
 - ❄️a NixOS remains my favorite Linux distro for both personal and enterprise use.
 I manage my own fleet of servers and virtual machines powered by it.
 - 📫 Contact me @ `raf [at] notashelf [dot] dev` or on Discord, by sending a friend request to `@notashelf`
-- 🎲 Fun fact: I have entered the world of Linux, Programming and Open Source through a misadventure involving a Linux VPS and a Minecraft server back in 2018
+- 🎲 Fun fact: I have entered the world of Linux, programming and OSS through a length misadventure back in 2018 that involved a Linux VPS, a large-scale Minecraft server and an imminent crisis.
+I have been passionate about Linux and programming ever since.

 ### 🔭 Currently working on: